jamesmanning/sffa/soylent-for-treating-food-addiction.md

 By using soylent, we can both get an exact number of calories for us to consume \*and\* a complete day of nutrition.
 Since your existing food intake per day is likely not nutritionally complete, you can also improve your nutrition at the same time you're controlling your intake of calories.

-<span style="text-decoration: underline;"><strong>Can get rid of &#8216;normal' food</strong></span>
+<span style="text-decoration: underline;"><strong>Can get rid of 'normal' food</strong></span>

 If you live by yourself or you can get the others that live with you on board, going soylent-only can be a huge win against temptation.
-Since it provides all the nutrition you need, you can (and, I believe, should) get rid of all the &#8216;normal' food in your place, especially the ones that are more difficult for you to resist.
+Since it provides all the nutrition you need, you can (and, I believe, should) get rid of all the 'normal' food in your place, especially the ones that are more difficult for you to resist.

 Now, there is still going to be the temptation to hop in the car and drive somewhere to grab some food that's not great for you, but by making your easiest option also a healthy one, you significantly increase your chances of sticking with soylent.